bartificer/shownotes-misc/CCATP/ccatp-20221002-zeroTrust.md

 Despite being quite a loose term expressed in many different ways, Zero Trust always boils down to just three principles:

 1. *'Never Trust, Always Verify'* — continuously verify all identities, not just users, but also devices & apps.
-2. *'Just-enough just-in-time Access'* — give users the access they need, when they need it — no more than they, and no longer than they need it.
+2. *'Just-enough just-in-time Access'* — give users the access they need, when they need it — no more than they need, and no longer than they need it.
-3. *'Assume Everything can be Hacked'* (sometimes stated more strongly as "Assume Everything **is** Hacked") — detect problems quickly, and *'limit the blast radius'* with *micro-segementation* .
+3. *'Assume Everything can be Hacked'* (sometimes stated more strongly as "Assume Everything **is** Hacked") — detect problems quickly, and *'limit the blast radius'* with *micro-segementation*.

 You apply these principles across the equally loosely defined *pillars of IT*.
 Some descriptions use five pillars, but I'm most familiar with Microsoft's six pillars: